-MARKETING COMMUNICATIONS STRATEGY
+MARKETING COMMUNICATIONS AGENCY

 Marketing Communications are the tools a company uses to deliver a range of promotional messages to its target markets and customers.